 4. The Role of the Gasket in Flange Function

-The job of the gasket is to compensate for the microscopic irregularities in flange faces and create a fluid-tight barrier.
+The job of the gasket is to create a fluid-tight barrier between joined flange connections.

 Common Gasket Types for ANSI/ASME Flanges